alyciakb/jekyll-now/_posts/2018-09-29-DriveOrNot.md

 <h3><p style="text-align:center;">Using Data Analysis to Decide Whether or Not to Keep My Car Insured While at UBC Vancouver</p></h3>

 My big question when moving to Vancouver for school is should I keep my car insured?
-It's common knowledge in BC that it is expensive to own a car in Vancouver and that the alternative transportation options in, public transit and car share, are fantastic.
+It's common knowledge in BC that it's expensive to own a car in Vancouver and the alternative transportation options, such as public transit and car share, are fantastic.
 Plus, I have a nice commuting bike and some (limited) carpool options.

 The decision sounds easy, ditch the car!
 But for me, it's not that simple.
 I'm also a competitive runner and I train with a team based out of the Langley area.
 This means that ~3 times per week I meet up with them to run outside Vancouver.
-These are longer commutes and harder to get to via transit, so now the decision takes more thought.
+These are longer commutes and harder to get to via transit.
+Now the decision takes more thought.

 Let's look at the three factors most important to me:

-1.  **Cost.** I am a student currently, so I have expenses but no income.
+1.  **Cost.** I am a student currently and have expenses but little to no income.
 I want to minimize my transportation costs.

 2.  **Time.** Between school and running, I have a demanding schedule and want to minimize commute time.

-3.  **Convenience.** I want to be able to go where I want, when I want and have flexibility in my options.
+3.  **Convenience.** I want to be able to go where I want, when I want, and have flexibility in my options.

 Let's dive into each individually: